How did we find Prior Art in a Sitcom?

 How often it happens that binge-watching shows help you do a great job at work?

-Let alone great job.
+Let alone a great job.
 Since we work in the IP industry, let me rephrase this – How often it happens that binge-watching sitcoms helped you find prior art?

 Never, you say?
 Well, not the case for me.
 I have a different tale to tell.